xinglin/hugo-site/content/blog/secondary-index-kv-store.md

 | Employee,David| 20000,25|

 To support secondary index based on the salary column, one could store `salary,primary_key` as the key with an empty value into the key/value store (or set the value to be something that would be interesting for the use case).
+This will ensure efficient search for employees with a particular amount of salary, as the key/value pairs are sorted by keys.

 | key | value |
 | :------: | :--:|